Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 But is software testing essential?
 What if we don’t do this?

-Nowadays, software applications are used everywhere — hospital, traffic, shops, business organizations, etc. So not testing the software at all is dangerous.
+Nowadays, software applications are used everywhere -- hospitals, traffic, shops, business organizations, etc. So not testing the software at all is dangerous.
 It’s dangerous in the sense that it can cause severe harm, such as security breach, loss of money, and even deaths in some cases.
 Delivering or launching an application without testing it very well will cause many small or big problems for the users.

 Software testing is generally classified into two main broad categories: functional testing and non-functional testing.
 There is also another general type of testing called maintenance testing.